pavlov-o-a/MovieDB/README.md

 ### Features:

 * project has multiple feature modules.
+* project has Kotlin Multiplatform module with shareable business logic.
 * project is written in kotlin.
 * uses coroutines.
 * uses dagger.